kslik9/Inception/README.md

 # WordPress + php-fpm container
 **Wordpress** is a content management system that allows you to host and build websites.
-**php-fpm** is a primary php FastCGI (the interface that interacte programs with a web server) its evry useful for heavy-loaded websites
+**php-fpm** is a primary php FastCGI (the interface that interacte programs with a web server) its very useful for heavy-loaded websites

 we will try to lunch our wordpress page without using a webserver , first we will install php-fpm with ``sudo apt-get install php-fpm``